RJamesJers/Image-Recognition-Classification/README.md

 --- Repeated Random Train-Split,
 --- K-Fold Cross Validation,

-- Evaluated performance of all techniques
+- Evaluated performance of all techniques using Linear Regression

 - Explored what level of Dimension reduction is appropriate